 Help your school or company to set up a dog food drive.
-Some, such as Helen Woodward, operate food banks for pet-owning senior citizens who are having economic difficulty or who can’t go to a store.
+Some, such as Helen Woodward, operate food banks for pet-owning senior citizens who have economic difficulty or can’t go to a store.
 “Get a giant box and put it in the lobby or send information in the company newsletter,” suggests Tim Crum, of The Philanthropy Team, a fundraising and marketing company for animal shelters.

 Collect Pennies For Pups

 Recruit your elementary and middle school students to collect coins to help a local shelter.
 “Make it a contest between classrooms or between schools,” says Crum, who worked with one school in Pittsburgh that raised $2,500 in pennies for the Animal Rescue League a few years ago.

 While baking holiday cookies, fruitcakes, or other delectable treats, make enough to hold a bake sale to raise funds for a shelter.
 If possible, set up at a local library or in the school cafeteria.